olivermegan/olivermegan/README.md

     > 🌍 Based in London
-  	> ⚙️ Tech I'm passionate about: Python, Linux, BASH, Ruby, Django.
+  	> ⚙️ Tech I'm passionate about: Python, Linux, BASH, Astro.
 	> 🐧 FOSS and Gentoo Enthusiast.
 	> ✈️ "If it looks good it flies good."